umbraco/UmbracoCMSDocs/Articles/Section-Trees/tree-actions.md

 ### User Permission Codes

-Here's a list of the current User Permission codes, their alias, whether they can be permission assigned, their icon, and the JavaScript function they call... (if relevant)
+Here is a list of the current User Permission codes, their alias, whether they can be permission assigned, their icon, and the JavaScript function they call, if relevant.

 | Letter | Alias                | Can be Permission Assigned | Icon                | JavaScript Function                                                                                                                     |
 |--------|----------------------|----------------------------|---------------------|-----------------------------------------------------------------------------------------------------------------------------------------|